Insurance relief in Iran nuclear deal may lift oil sales

 U.S. lawmakers had been planning to make deeper cuts to Tehran's crude exports, but Washington has put any further nuclear-related sanctions on hold.

-"The various groups aligned against any deal give the market good cause for skepticism, but this deal is clearly a significant and bearish development," Seth Kleinman, head of energy research at Citigroup, said.
+"The various groups aligned against any deal give the market good cause for scepticism, but this deal is clearly a significant and bearish development," Seth Kleinman, head of energy research at Citigroup, said.

 The White House estimates that Iran has lost more than $80 billion since the beginning of 2012 because of lost oil sales.
 It estimates Tehran's earnings over the next six months will be down $30 billion by comparison with a six-month period of 2011, before sanctions were imposed.